 Bethany began studying violin at age seven.
 From 1995-1999, she was a member of the Cleveland Orchestra Youth Orchestra, which performs in Severance Hall.
 In 1999, Bethany served as concertmaster of her university’s community orchestra.
 Following her recovery from schizophrenia, she began performing with other church musicians on violin and viola.
-Every spring, she participates in a small orchestra that performs excerpts from Handel’s Messiah.
 On October 25, 2014, Bethany shared her music with a group of psychiatrists and mental health professionals attending a Current Psychiatry magazine conference in Cincinnati.

 Read Bethany's - My Story

 It is amazing to now read how God was at work.